dranjan/python-plyfile/doc/usage.md

 array of type `'i4'` and length 3.
 The reason is simply that the PLY format provides no way to find out that each "vertex_indices" field has length 3 without actually reading all the data, so `plyfile` has to assume that this is a variable-length property.
-However, see below (and `examples/plot.py`) for an easy way to recover a two-dimensional array from a list property, and also see the notes above about the `known_list_len` kwarg to speed up the reading of files with lists of fixed, known length.
+However, see the FAQ for an easy way to recover a two-dimensional array from a list property, and also see the notes above about the `known_list_len` kwarg to speed up the reading of files with lists of fixed, known length.